52North/geocureTutorials/docs/01_Geocure_IntegrationWith_Leaflet.md

 ]
 ````

-In this case, the Geocure instance hosts only one service, labelled "Colabis Geoserver".
+In this case, the geocure instance hosts only one service, labelled "Colabis Geoserver".
 Every service has a unique `id`, in this case that ID is `colabis-geoserver`.

 #### GetCapabilities
 Ok, we want to use that promising looking service -- how do we get more information from it?
 We append the service's `id` to the URL we had so far -- easy!